CaptainCrowbar/rs-core/docs/io.md

 StringBuffer::StringBuffer();
 ```

 The default constructor initializes the buffer to an empty string.
+A
+`StringBuffer` is always opened in read-write mode.

 ```c++
 StringBuffer::StringBuffer(StringBuffer&& sb);